Consequences of a Hit and Run

 Operating a vehicle is a huge responsibility.
 People who get behind the wheel have an obligation to act ethically at all times.
 They need to be aware of what they're doing at every single second.
 A slip can hurt or even kill someone.
 If someone is hurt as a result of a driver's actions, they are obligated to stay at the scene and provide them with help.

 Those who don't can be held criminally and civically liable for their actions.
-In that, an Atlanta personal injury attorney can make sure you are compensated.
+In that, an Atlanta hit and run attorney can make sure you are compensated.
 At Monge & Associates, we can also make sure that the person is held liable for their actions in every possible way.

 Leaving the scene of an accident is considered a general criminal act.
 A hit and run can injure another person driving a car at the time of the accident or it can hurt a pedestrian.
 The kind of penalty that can be imposed varies by state.